silverfin/cubscout/README.md

 # which attributes can be read. attributes can be read as snake case or camel case.
 puts conversation.mailbox_id
 puts conversation.mailboxId

+# By default, the threads are not embedded in the conversations payload.
+They can
+# optionally be returned with the `embed` option:
+Cubscout::Conversation.find(12345, embed: "threads")
 ```

 Check Helpscout's API documentation for all [attributes returned](https://developer.helpscout.com/mailbox-api/endpoints/conversations/get/#response)